-Special and current topics in German may be available.
-See the online schedule for a complete listing.
-No prerequisite.
+SPECIAL TOPICS IN GERMAN Special and current topics in German may be available.
+See the online catalog for a complete listing.

-GER296 A-E / 3-4 cr. hrs.
-HONORS SPECIAL TOPICS IN GERMAN
+GER296 A-E-G / 3-4 cr. hrs.

-Honors special topics courses in German may be available for Honors students as well as those who have received permission from campus honors program coordinator.
-See the online schedule for a complete listing.
-No prerequisite.
+HONORS SPECIAL TOPICS IN GERMAN Honors special topics courses in German may be available for Honors students as well as those who have received permission from campus honors program coordinator.
+See the online catalog for a complete listing.